ellu-laitinen/music-app/README.md

 Summer Project 2020, Helsinki Business College.
 End of first 5-month semester.

 Music From My Year is a React App that uses Spotify API.
+The user can select the year, genre and the amount of results they want to get.
+Background image and title font change with each decade.

 Time spent on project: 3,5 weeks.